ArziBlack/timetable/README.md

 - `mergeCells`: Combines selected cells
 - `resetGrid`: Clears the grid and resets to default state
 - `handleExportData`: Exports timetable data as JSON
+- `setAllMergedCells`: Sets all merged cells from a template
+- `setAllHiddenCells`: Sets all hidden cells from a template

 ## Getting Started